 Preheat oven to 400° F. Pierce each sweet potato several times with a fork.
 Place the sweet potatoes on an aluminum-foil lined baking sheet.
 Bake until tender, about 45-60 minutes, depending upon size of sweet potato.

 Let cool slightly, then make a slit in the top of each sweet potato.

 Place peanut butter, coconut milk, garlic, ginger, soy sauce, rice wine vinegar, sugar, crushed red pepper flakes, and lime juice into a blender.
 Blend on high until completely smooth.
 Add a little more coconut milk if a thinner consistency is desired.

-Mix together the squash with cooked broccoli, bok choy, and edamame.
-Divide among four bowls.
+Top each sweet potato with cooked broccoli and edamame.
 Drizzle with peanut sauce and sprinkle with scallions and peanuts.
+Serve immediatley.

 Extra peanut sauce can be refrigerated for a few days (it may harden a bit in the fridge, thaw before next application).
 Use as a sauce for poultry and meat, or as a dressing for salad.